[caption id="" align="alignnone" width="1456"]

 This may sound familiar if you've practiced meditation, and that's no coincidence.

-Success and failure are two sides of the same coin, resilience helps you navigate both with grace
+Wins and setbacks are two sides of the same coin, resilience helps a team navigate both with steadiness [/caption]

-Meditation and resilience are intimately connected because they both require the same fundamental skill: the ability to observe your experience without being overwhelmed by it.
-In meditation, you practice watching your thoughts, emotions, and physical sensations arise and pass away without getting caught up in them.
-This is precisely the skill that makes you resilient in the face of life's challenges.
+Meditation and resilience are closely connected because they rely on the same fundamental skill: the ability to observe your own experience without being overwhelmed by it.
+In meditation, a person practices watching thoughts, emotions, and physical sensations arise and pass away without getting swept up in them.
+That is precisely the skill that helps an employee stay steady when a deadline slips, a meeting turns tense, or priorities change overnight.
+For a structured workplace approach to the same idea, see our guide to mindfulness for stress reduction at work.

 How Meditation Builds Mental Resilience